Oğuz Yılmaz (musician)

 Oğuz Yılmaz (25 October 1968 – 19 May 2021) was a Turkish folk musician.
-He was born and raised in Eryaman.
-He lived and performed most of his life in Sivas, a region of Sivas Province.
-Therefore, he is also known as "Oguz from Eryaman".
+He was born and raised in Ankara, Turkey.
+He lived and performed most of his life in Sincan, a region of Ankara.
+Therefore, he is also known as "Oguz from Sincan".
 His lyrics were controversial, educational and also entertaining.
-His musical style was a combination of traditional Turkish folk music with Seymen.
+His musical style was a combination of traditional Turkish folk music with modern dance music.